rails/rails/guides/source/caching_with_rails.md

 **DO NOT READ THIS FILE ON GITHUB, GUIDES ARE PUBLISHED ON http://guides.rubyonrails.org.**

-Caching with Rails: An overview
+Caching with Rails: An Overview
 ===============================

-This guide will teach you what you need to know about avoiding that expensive round-trip to your database and returning what you need to return to the web clients in the shortest time possible.
+This guide is an introduction to speeding up your Rails app with caching.

 After reading this guide, you will know:

-* Page and action caching (moved to separate gems as of Rails 4).
+* Page and action caching.
-* Fragment caching.
+* Fragment and Russian doll caching.
 * Alternative cache stores.
 * Conditional GET support.